 When you need to showcase all assortment, or when you need to explain what items the set consists of, you’d better use an animated GIF.

-In this case, you do not have to animate entire banner — just a little element of it.
+In this case, you do not have to animate the entire banner — just a single element of it.

-Note: in this simple way, you can also demonstrate all the colors of new apparel, that are available.
+Note: in this simple way, you can also demonstrate all the available colors of new apparel.

 Mission the GIF fulfills: demonstrates the ways to combinate items of your apparel.

 This animated GIF image consists of 5 photos.
 Adding each of them separately to our email would make it long and less dynamic, I dare to say “boring”.
 While this GIF does quite the opposite — it enlivens Athleta’s email campaign.
 Besides, this GIF complements the goal of this campaign — “demonstrating the commute benefits”.

 What makes this GIF so soft? — When creating one, Athleta applied the “transition” effect.